tenancy/docs/docs/tenancy/1.x/affects.md

     - affects
     - tenant
 ---

+Affects change the behaviour of your Laravel application by integrating closely with the framework.
+You can modify routes, views and much more by using an affect or creating your own!

 Affects are an important component to the workings of tenancy.
 Each affect influences your Laravel app, but enabling them isn't enough for most of them.
 Affects fire events, which allow you to hook into.
 This makes it incredibly easy to implement your own specific modifications